archiCola/archicola/README.md

 ## get in touch

-feel free to reach out to me via email at my discord, _delta000!
+feel free to reach out to me at my discord, _delta000